Information for the tertiary and international education sector

 - practices to promote safe and healthy learning and work environments.

-Providers may need to update their risk assessments over time to ensure they are aligned with the latest public health guidance.
+Providers may need to update their risk assessments over time to ensure they are aligned with the latest public health advice.

 Your obligations to learners and staff

-Tertiary education providers should consider their obligations to learners and employees under the Long-term approach to managing COVID-19, Health and Safety at Work Act 2015, WorkSafe regulations, Education and Training Act 2020, Human Rights Act 1993, Privacy Act 2020, and the tertiary and international Code of Practice.
+Tertiary education providers should consider their obligations to learners and employees under the Health and Safety at Work Act 2015, WorkSafe regulations, Education and Training Act 2020, Human Rights Act 1993, Privacy Act 2020, and the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.

-We recommend that tertiary education providers encourage students, staff, and visitors onsite to take all sensible precautions to keep themselves safe, including vaccination.
+We recommend that tertiary education providers encourage students, staff, and visitors onsite to take all sensible precautions to keep themselves safe, including following public health advice.